Guide

 Use this page before choosing a city provider shortlist.
 Then move into the red-flags, second-opinion, and treatment-specific guides depending on what kind of care you actually need.

-City pages should route broad comparison intent here first.
+City pages should route broad comparison intent here first because this is the cleaner comparison page, not just another directory summary.

 Primary route